Rumpunzel/rpg-thingy/rules/assets.md

 Some assets are so well crafted for their purpose, they are considered masterpieces, and they have a masterpiece rating in addition to their quality rating, which grants them additional benefits.

-If an asset's quality rating is **3** or greater, it is considered a masterpiece and it has a masterpiece rating as described in the table below.
+If an asset's quality rating is **3** or greater, it is considered a masterpiece, and it has a masterpiece rating as described in the table below.

 | Quality Rating | Masterpiece Rating |
 |:--------------:|:------------------:|